In this unit, students act as reading detectives to discover the elements of a mystery.

-Step 1: Assign students a writing team with whom they will share their story and from whom they will receive feedback.
+Step 1: Assign students to writing teams with whom they will share their story and from whom they will receive feedback.
 Remind students that being part of a team means that you support your teammates and provide them with help when necessary.

-Step 2: When in writing teams, each author should get a chance to read aloud his or her story while the others listen, as shown in the photo at right.
+Step 2: While in their writing teams, each author should get a chance to read aloud his or her story while the others listen.

-Step 5: After all authors have shared their mysteries, they will make any corrections and improvements to their story that they feel are necessary based on the meeting with their writing team.
+Step 4: After all authors have shared their mysteries, provide time for students to make any corrections or improvements to their story that they feel are necessary based on the meeting with their writing team.

 Part 4: Publishing the Mysteries

-Step 1: Once students have written their final draft of their story, decide how it will be published.
-You may even want to arrange to have parents type the final copies to cut down on the publishing time in class if you want the stories to be word processed.
+Once students have written the final drafts of their stories, decide how each story will be published.
+You may want to arrange to have parents type the final copies to cut down on the publishing time in class if you want the stories to be typed.
 Choose from the publishing options below or use one of your own.

-- Order blank hard cover books from Bare Books.
-Have students paste their typed story on the pages inside or write their story by hand on the pages.
-Encourage students to illustrate the cover and the pages, as shown in the photo above.
+- Order blank hardcover books.
+Have each student paste his or her typed story on the pages inside or write the story by hand on the pages.
+Encourage students to illustrate the cover and the pages.

 Supporting All Learners

-As I explained in the optional lesson extension, parents are invited into the classroom after all mysteries have been published to listen to the stories and "meet the detectives."
-If you do not invite parents into the classroom, students can still take their published pieces home to share with their parents.
+Invite parents to a "Meet the Detectives" event as described on the Exploring the Mystery Genre Unit Plan page.
+Even if you do not invite parents into the classroom, students can still take their published pieces home to share with their parents.

-- Do I need to provide additional modeling for my students when walking them through the Planning a Mystery Worksheet?
+- Do I need to provide additional modeling for my students when walking them through the Planning Your Mystery Worksheet?

 - Do I need to provide additional support for specific students?